 3. City of Castles

-Other famous castles to be discovered in the city include Castell Coch and St Fagan’s Castle, an Elizabethan manor house now part of St Fagan’s National History Museum.
+Other famous castles rich in the history of Cardiff city that can also be discovered include Castell Coch and St Fagan’s Castle, an Elizabethan manor house now part of St Fagan’s National History Museum.

 4. Sports Crazy City